saghul/pyuv/docs/tcp.rst

         by the operating system when listening for new tcp connections.
 This setting is used to tune a tcp server for the desired performance.
-Having simultaneous accepts can significantly improve the rate of accepting connections (which is why it is enabled by default).
+Having simultaneous accepts can significantly improve the rate of accepting connections (which is why it is enabled by default) but may lead to uneven load distribution in multi-process setups.

     .. py:attribute:: readable